virtual-labs/exp-transmissivity-aquifer-nitk/experiment/theory.md

 #### Darcy's Law

-<p style="text-indent:50px;text-align:justify;">Darcy's law describes the laminar flow of fluid through a homogeneous soil medium and states that the velocity of flow (v) is directly proportional to the hydraulic gradient (i).
+<p style="text-indent:50px;text-align:justify;">Darcy's law, formulated by Henry Darcy, describes the laminar flow of fluid through a homogeneous soil medium and states that the velocity of flow (v) is directly proportional to the hydraulic gradient (i).
 Thus,</p>
 <center>v=ki</center>

 <p style="text-align:justify;">Where, k is a constant known as the coefficient of permeability.
 The velocity v is also referred to as the superficial velocity or discharge velocity.</p>